 As part of the production, accidental spills of oil, gas or chemical may occur.
-There is a risk of accidents that could lead to a major significant environmental and social impacts, such as vessels collisions, large pipeline rupture or a well blow out.
+There is a risk of accidents that could lead to major significant environmental and social impacts, such as vessels collisions or a well blow out.
 The risk of a well blowout is very unlikely.